Updated: Sep 7

 Preparing as a facilitator

-As a facilitator there are some things I need to do such as turn up radiators, close windows, secure the space, dim the lights, assist with propping and physical preparation but I also need to assist with setting the tone for the space and supporting the emotional expectations of the practitioners...
+As a facilitator, there are some things I need to do such as turn up radiators, close windows, secure the space, dim the lights, and assist with propping and physical preparation but I also need to assist with setting the tone for the space and supporting the emotional expectations of the practitioners...